Gentiana andrewsii: Ecology

 Closed bottle gentian occurs in wet to dry-mesic prairies and prairie fens, primarily in loamy soils, but it can also be found in sandy areas, such as near Great Lakes shorelines.

 The closed flowers make entrance to feed on pollen or nectar difficult for many species of insects.
 Those strong enough to enter through the top of the flower include the digger bee species Anthophora terminalis and the bumblebee species Bombus fervidus, Bombus griseocollis, and Bombus impatiens.
 The eastern carpenter bee (Xylocopa virginica) chews a narrow slit at the base of the flower and "steals" nectar without pollinating the plant, a behavior known as nectar robbing.
 The holes in the petals created by this species allow smaller insects to also access the nectar and pollen, including the honeybee (Apis mellifera), the green sweat bee species Augochlorella aurata and Augochlorella persimilis, and the eastern masked bee (Hylaeus affinis).

-This gentian is considered a threatened species in the US states of New York and Maryland.
+This gentian is considered a threatened species in the US states of New York and Maryland and a Species of Greatest Conservation Need and Endangered in Massachusetts.